skotchvail/Love-Potion-Camp/README.md

 The display code runs in a Java-based programming environment called 'processing'.
 It depends on an interface library that in turn depends on the D2XX library.
+If you are not going to be driving the hardware, but just want to use the simulation, then you don't need to do this.
+However, you will have to modify the code to remove the TotalProcessing stuff (see ImportingSketches.rtf).

  Briefly:

 Download the D2XX library:
 http://www.ftdichip.com/Drivers/D2XX.htm